BUILDERS

 www.GlobalTalent.co

-In today's episode of Category Visionaries, we speak with David Siegel, CEO of Glide, an AI-powered no-code app development platform that’s raised over $20 Million in funding.
+In today's episode of Category Visionaries, we speak with Harry Xu, CEO and Co-Founder of Breeze ML, an AI governance platform that's raised $4.6 Million in funding.

 Topics Discussed: